SecretFoundation/docs/new-docs/development/secret-contracts/core-components/msg.md

-# Guide For Using msg.rs For Secret Contracts
+# Guide For Using msg.rs In Secret Contracts